Colviz/Elective-manager/README.md

 Calculated from Features to Implement completion percentage.

 ## Languages and Packages used -
-> PHP, Javascript, MySql, Google Material Design
+> PHP, Javascript, MySql, Google Material Design, PHP-CRUD API

 ## Features to Implement